sassek70/Phase-2-Project/README.md

 ## Quarterback Stat Tracker

 This is a single-page web Application made with React.js for the Phase-2 project at Flatiron school.
-Use `json.server --watch db.json -p 4000` & `npm start` to allow the application to funciton properly.
+Use `json-server --watch db.json -p 4000` & `npm start` to allow the application to funciton properly.
 The goal of this project was to develop an Application made of several components, uses React Router, and makes various fetch requests to a server.

 This application shows starts of all active NFL Quarterbacks as of 10/24/2022.